kubenow/helm-charts/kubenow/pachyderm/README.md

 | `credentials`            | Backend credentials   | ""                |

-Based on the storage credentials used, fill in the corresponding parameters for your object store:
+Based on the storage credentials used, fill in the corresponding parameters for your object store.

-With `S3` credentials, these are the configurable parameters:
+With `S3 endpoint` credentials (such as Minio credentials), these are the configurable parameters:

 | Parameter                | Description           | Default           |
 |--------------------------|-----------------------|-------------------|